Emergency Messenger

 Caller ID

-Sender Display NameEntries to this field will display in the recipient's email inbox for easier sender identification.
+Sender Display Name Entries to this field will be displayed in the recipient's email inbox for easier sender identification.

 Screenshot of a sample email showing the name that was entered in the Sender Display Name field.

-Message SubjectThis field determines the text that displays in the Subject field of the email message.
+Message Subject This field determines the text displayed in the email message's subject field.

 Message Body

-The message sent to the Portal Inbox via email and by TTS for Voice (if no .wav file) is uploaded.
+The message sent to the Portal Inbox, via email, and by TTS for Voice (if no .wav file) is uploaded.

 Message Body supports the use of Chinese characters for email messages only.